obinnakalu135/CS-355-Event-Planner/README.md

 Set up the database: In the main.py file, you will find the line app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///event_management.db' .
 This configures the application to use an SQLite database file named event_management.db .
 Make sure you have SQLite installed on your system.

 Run the application: Execute the command python main.py to start the Flask development server.
 The application will be accessible at http://localhost:5000 in your web browser.

+## Notes

+Couldn't quite get event deletion and event filtering functionality up and running but the logic is in the code.